-Here are three insider tips for saving big on the great outdoors, whether you’re traveling close to home or far afield.
+Here are four insider tips for saving big on the great outdoors, whether you’re traveling close to home or farther afield.

 Strategy 1: Annual National Parks Pass pays off—and fast